edmer664/twitter-botv1/README.md

-# danicaFanbot

-this is just a simple automation to like every post of my crush in the twitter
+This is a twitter bot written in python3 made by tweepy.

+The code is specified to like a certain topic

+You can download this and manipulate the bot to your liking.